thewozn/Topdown-Plane-Game/README.md

 ### Important note
-The code is very partially commented since the version presented on this Git was the result of an universitary project.
+The code is very lightly commented since the version presented on this Git was the result of an universitary project.

 ### Pre-requisites